 New Mexico educational statutes recommend a media literacy elective in middle or high school.

-Washington recently passed a law that identifies digital citizenship as a school librarian role.
+Washington passed a law that identifies digital citizenship as a school librarian role.

-Minnesota recently added specific media literacy standards for k through 12 to the Common Core standards.
+Minnesota recently added specific media literacy standards for K through 12 to their Common Core standards.

-California included a media literacy element to an anti-sex-trafficking education law.
+California included a media literacy element in an anti-sex-trafficking education law.

 The Media Literacy Now legislative monitoring initiative is made possible by Jan Garbett, founder of Epik.